Zvi Chalamish: Education

-Zvi Chalamish holds a B.A. in economics and accounting (1990–1993) and an M.B.A. in finance and accounting (1993–1995) from the Hebrew University of Jerusalem.
+Chalamish holds a B.A. in economics and accounting (1990–1993) and an M.B.A. in finance and accounting (1993–1995) from the Hebrew University of Jerusalem.
 In 2009, he completed a special program at New York University in international business and finance.
 He is also a C.P.A.
 During his tour of duty in the Israel Defense Forces, he rose to the rank of captain and was second-in-command at his military base.
 Chalamish is married with three children.

 Public speaking

 Chalamish is a public speaker and was also a lecturer at the Hebrew University.
 Chalamish lectures about the Israel Economy, its development from a social-economy to an open market economy, and its breakthrough to international markets.
-In one of his Princeton lectures, Chalamish was quoted "A few weeks ago, an economist called Israel 'the land of milk and startups'".
+In one of his Princeton lectures, Chalamish was quoted, "A few weeks ago, an economist called Israel 'the land of milk and startups'".
 Chalamish was also a guest at the Bloomberg News, speaking about investments in Israel.
 Chalamish is a frequent speaker at the Milken Institute.